schuetzgroup/sdt-python/doc/index.rst

   and localization data can be achieved.
 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.
+- There are helpers for plotting data in :py:mod:`sdt.plot`.
 - :py:mod:`sdt.pims` is an extension to the
   `pims <https://github.com/soft-matter/pims>`_ package for reading image data created by the *SDT-control* software and TIFF files created using